by Michael Holland –

 New leaders struggle with finding their place in this new world of management.

-- Though they recognize that there are relationships which need to be built with new peers, there’s this confusing, political mine field, and crossing that can feel like trying to navigate Baltimore with a map of Chicago.
+- Though they recognize that there are relationships which need to be built with new peers, there’s this confusing, political mine field, and crossing it can feel like trying to navigate Baltimore with a map of Chicago.

 - There’s the fun of figuring out how to tweak relationships with former peers who are now employees.
 Should they still go to lunch?
 What about happy hour?